BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

   <a href="https://www.npmjs.com/package/branch-cordova-sdk"><img src="https://img.shields.io/npm/l/branch-cordova-sdk.svg" alt="npm version"></a>
 </p>

 > Hyperlinks can navigate to your website, but not to your app.
-Branch fixes this.
+Branch fixes this with deep links.

-> Branch deep links will grow your app by allowing users to install, open, and navigate to content inside your app.
+> Branch will grow your app by allowing users to install, open, and navigate to content inside your app.

-> Increase discovery of your app based on the content inside, convert web users to app users, enable user-to-user sharing, personalize user experiences, track users, track referrals, track campaigns, track conversions, and increase overall engagement.
+> Increase discovery of your app by sharing its content, converting web users to app users, enabling user-to-user sharing, personalizing user experiences, tracking users, tracking referrals, tracking campaigns, tracking conversions, and increasing overall engagement.

 <p align="center">
   <a href="https://youtu.be/MXgLQ8QDXk8"><img src="http://i.imgur.com/NF2NEDn.gif"/></a>